Thaddis Bosley Jr.

 1978-1980: White Sox and minors

-Bosley was signed as a free agent by the Oakland Athletics but just over a month later, was sold to the Chicago Cubs, his sixth organization.
-Chicago sent him down to the Mexican League's Mexico City Tigers.
+Bosley was signed as a free agent by the Oakland Athletics but, just over a month later, he was sold to the Chicago Cubs, his sixth organization.
+Chicago sent him to the Mexican League's Mexico City Tigers.
 Bosley recalls that "The playing the conditions in the Mexican League weren't bad - except for the heat.
 That's like saying that the first voyage of the Titanic wasn't bad - except for the iceberg."
-Bosley hit well, batting .327/~.424/.561, but lost 23 pounds in six weeks due to a virus and returned to the USA to get better.
+Bosley hit well, batting .327/~.424/.561, but lost 23 pounds in six weeks due to a virus and returned to the US to get better.

 1983-1984: Iowa and Chicago